 is the Staff Accountant at Agmark, Inc. and is responsible for maintaining vendor rates, ensuring that all outgoing payables are correct, handling month end reconciliation, and providing month end accruals reports.
 An especially organized and detail-oriented person, Dorothy is very careful with the company’s outgoing monies, is quick to correct any accounting issues, and holds firm regarding agreed vendor rates.
 She ensures that Agmark never pays more than should be paid, thus being able to pass its savings on to the customer.
 To do this, Dorothy maintains daily worksheet reports and uses both a detailed cost analysis system and a payables system.
 With a total of 14 years at Agmark, Dorothy has worked to improve the company and its customer service by setting in place a means to handle a large workload efficiently and quickly.
 Dorothy says she likes that in this exciting work environment her job is never routine, and Agmark, as a company of integrity, is a forward-thinking place to work.
 Before working for Agmark, Dorothy worked in the transportation department at Waldenbooks in LaVergne, TN.
 She enjoys participating in church activities, small figurine painting, yard work, and maintaining her home.

-serves as Credit Manager for Agmark Intermodal.
-She handles the accounts payable, accounts receivable, billing, grain payments for suppliers, and payments for outside haulers.
-Working at Agmark for 11 years, Denise says the best part about her job is being able to interact with so many people every day.
+serves as Accounting Specialist for Agmark Logistics.
+She manages billing and driver payroll as well as documentation for customer loads.
+Denise also handles account reconciliation for the company, ensuring no accounting issues exist so that Agmark can run most efficiently.
+Working at Agmark since 2001, Denise says the best part about her job is being able to interact with so many people every day.
 Denise loves to deal with people.
 As a people person, she really enjoys working closely with suppliers and customers, establishing lasting relationships with them and ensuring they are treated honestly and professionally.
-With many different roles to fill as credit manager, Denise never does the same thing every day, but she appreciates the variety in her schedule and the daily challenges it brings.
+With many different roles to fill as accounting specialist, Denise never does the same thing every day, but she appreciates the variety in her schedule and the daily challenges it brings.
 Being a good listener and always endeavoring to accommodate the customer and suppliers whenever possible has made Denise adept at assuring customers are satisfied with every Agmark experience.

 works as a software developer for the Agmark Logistics companies writing multifaceted software for our intermodal logistics system.
 He oversees the AQUA Application system, which tracks trucking and transportation information for all intermodal shipping to ensure customers continually receive their products on time.
 Gene says he loves his position and the true family environment here where everyone works as a team to accomplish their goals.
 Gene says there’s a great sense of camaraderie at Agmark that you simply cannot find in every work environment.